bekircbc/devops-aws/README.md

 - serverless - Lambda - weekly makes one get-request from server..

-- S3 Bucket - creating web page
+- S3 Bucket - creating web page, etc.

 - Glassier - put data here. but not use often because of fees.